-Meaningful intimate relationships are seen as one of the most important aspects of life yet are also seen as one of the most difficult to achieve.
+Meaningful intimate relationships are seen as one of the most important aspects of life yet are also seen, in a world of amazing achievements, as one of the most difficult to achieve.

 How can we make relationships more rewarding and more sustainable?

 We can do this by making relationship into an art form, living it according to our conscious choice and even some Tantric principles.
-In the early days of a relationship, with the attraction is usually at its most intense, there is often a perceived sense of ‘perfection’, where our partners can do little wrong.
-This ‘positive’ projection is commonly conceived as ‘looking through a pair of rose coloured glasses’.
-When this honeymoon period passes and we start to see each other as faulty, we begin to pull away in hurt and disappointment, and the relationship breaks down – this wasn’t what you signed up for!
-However if you can see this process as a natural evolution, as part of getting more real, of dropping the mask of niceness and being human – this is where the art of relationship begins.
+In the early days of a relationship when the attraction is at its most intense, we have a perceived sense of ‘perfection’, where our partners can do little wrong.
+This ‘positive’ projection is commonly seen as ‘looking through a pair of rose coloured glasses’.
+When this honeymoon period passes and we start to see each other as faulty, we pull away in hurt and disappointment- this wasn’t what you signed up for! and the relationship starts to break down.
+However if you can see this process as a natural evolution, as part of getting more real, of dropping the mask of niceness and being human and being open to moments of ‘perfect imperfection’ – this is where the art of relationship begins.

 If we can learn to love the realness more than the mask, this is where the perfection of our partner never needs to end.
-Love arises in the intimacy of seeing each other more clearly.
-And if we don’t take ourselves too seriously it can even be fun- being imperfectly perfect!
-This is the beginning of the art of relationship.
+Love arises in the intimacy of seeing each other, and the magic that lies within us, more clearly.
+And when we don’t take ourselves too seriously it can even be fun being imperfectly perfect!

 The even deeper layer of relationship begins when we choose to see ourselves and our partners as seeking relationship in order to become whole.

-And that our relationship with others, including the pain and suffering we experience in them, is seen as the force that moulds the ‘rough diamond’ of our conditioned personality (who we think we should be) into our most authentic self (who we are).
+And that our relationship with our significant other, including the pain and suffering we experience with them, is seen as the force that moulds the ‘rough diamond’ of our conditioned personality (who we think we ‘should’ be to be safe and loved) into our most authentic self (who we are).

-This means that we make a conscious choice to not function purely from our ego self – the part of us which blames our partners for what is wrong, and wants everything exactly the way that it wants it, but from the soul which is willing to look within and see where we are helping to create our reality.
-This may sound like hard work, which it is, but it is also ultimately very freeing.
+This means we make a conscious choice to not function purely from our ego self – that part of us which blames our partners for what is wrong, and wants everything exactly the way that it wants it; but also from the heart and soul which is willing to look within and see where we are helping to create our reality.
+This may sound like hard work, which it is, but it is ultimately very freeing.

 Soul not ego perspective